ibm-cloud-docs/Cloudant/api/replication.md

 	"continuous": true
 }
 ```
-{:codeblock}
+{: codeblock}

 ### Canceling Continuous Replication

 Cancel continuous replication by including the `cancel` field in the JSON request object,
 and setting the value to `true`.

->	**Note**: For the cancellation request to succeed,
-the structure of the request must be identical to the original request.
+For the cancellation request to succeed, the structure of the request must be identical to the original request.
+In particular, if you requested continuous replication, the cancellation request must also contain the `continuous` field.
-In particular,
-if you requested continuous replication,
-the cancellation request must also contain the `continuous` field.
+{: note}

 Requesting cancellation of a replication that does not exist results in a [404 error](http.html#404).